-Representative CLEAVER: Thank you, Mr. Chairman.
+CLEAVER: Thank you, Mr. Chairman.

 Thank you for being with us today.
-We are witnessing, I think, a valiant effort by the Ukraine to enter into the United Nations [sic; NATO].
-I think our State Department, president are all moving in the right direction.
-Moldova also wants to be a part of the EU, and probably they would like to join in something that would create-may create some additional problems for us, and that is NATO.
+We are witnessing, I think, a valiant effort by the Ukraine to enter into the United Nations (sic; NATO).
+And I think our State Department, president are all moving in the right direction.
+But Moldova also wants to be a part of the EU, and probably they would like to join in something that would create - may create some additional problems for us, and that's NATO.
 What do you think we, the United States, should do with Moldova wanting to have EU membership?
-I think they have candidate status.
-Is the next step going to create more problems with Russia becoming nervous about their borders?
+And I think they have candidate status.
+But is the next step going to create more problems with Russia becoming nervous about their borders?

-Mr. BISCHOF: It is a challenging question.
-Obviously, we are fully supportive of Moldova's EU aspirations.
+BISCHOF: It's a challenging question.
+Obviously, we're fully supportive of Moldova's EU aspirations.
 You mentioned the candidate status from last year.
-We know that the EU has recommended nine priority actions for Moldova, and we think they are making good headway on them.
+We know that the EU has recommended nine priority actions for Moldova, and we think they're making good headway on them.
 We also see our assistance to Moldova as directly helping them prepare for that EU accession.
-It is a more difficult question to say on Russian reaction.
-I would say that we are firmly committed to assisting Moldova in this effort and their Euro-Atlantic integration.
-That will not change.
+It's a more difficult question to say on Russian reaction.
+But I would say that we're firmly committed to assisting Moldova in this effort and their Euro-Atlantic integration.
+And that will not change.

-Representative CLEAVER: Now, there the predominant language is Romanian?
-I ask because, of course, Putin has the philosophy that if they speak-if anybody speaks Russian on a street corner, the Nation belongs to Russia.
-Where does Russian fit into the language community in Moldova?
-Percentage wise, if you have that.
+CLEAVER: Now, there the predominant language is Romanian?
+I ask because, of course, Putin has the philosophy that if they speak - if anybody speaks Russian on a street corner, the nation belongs to Russia.
+And so where does Russian fit into the language community in Moldova?
+Percentagewise, if you have that.

-Mr. BISCHOF: I am not aware of how widely spoken Russian is inside of Moldova.
-I will probably ask that the follow-on main star of the hearing answer that question.
-I think he is probably better positioned than I am.
-I am-I think that the influence of Russia certainly is there.
-There are-that is something that causes us concern.
+BISCHOF: I'm not aware of how widely spoken Russian is inside of Moldova.
+And I'll probably ask that the follow-on main star of the hearing answer that question.
+I think he's probably better positioned than I am.
+But I'm - I think that the influence of Russia certainly is there.
+There are - that is something that causes us concern.

-Representative CLEAVER: My concern is whether or not there is an area in Moldova that is Russian, right?
+CLEAVER: My concern is whether or not there is an area in Moldova that is Russian, right?
 Primarily Russian.

-Mr. BISCHOF: Yes.
-Okay, so maybe perhaps we could talk about Transnistria for a minute, if that is Okay?
+BISCHOF: Yes.
+OK, so maybe perhaps we could talk about Transnistria for a minute, if that's OK?
 Just to say we firmly support Moldova's sovereignty and territorial integrity.
 On that basis, we support the OSCE-led 5+2 process to find a comprehensive, peaceful, and lasting settlement that would allow for special status for Transnistria within a territorial hole in sovereign Moldova.
 We continue to encourage Chisinau now and Tiraspol to work together to identify solutions to pressing concerns of communities on both sides of the Dniester River.

-We are pleased to see the sides continuing to meet to discuss these concerns.
-We support the critical role of the OSCE mission to Moldova in advancing the settlement process.
+We're pleased to see the sides continuing to meet to discuss these concerns.
+And we support the critical role of the OSCE mission to Moldova in advancing the settlement process.
 That said, we recognize that under the current circumstances, the 5+2 format faces challenges.
-Ultimately, it is up to Chisinau and Tiraspol to identify a suitable political solution that-excuse me-that respects Moldova's sovereignty and territorial integrity.
-That is Transnistria.
-Apologies for-
+Ultimately, it's up to Chisinau and Tiraspol to identify a suitable political solution that - excuse me - that respects Moldova's sovereignty and territorial integrity.
+So that's Transnistria.
+So apologies for -

-Representative CLEAVER: Thank you.
+CLEAVER: Thank you.

-Representative LAWLER: Thank you.
+LAWLER: Thank you.
 Thank you, Commissioner.
 I would just note, under my experience, most people in Moldova are able to speak both Romanian and Russian.
 In addition, many can speak French.
-That is generally what is taught in the schools.
+That's generally what's taught in the schools.
 My wife speaks Romanian, Russian, French, and English.
 I speak English for anybody counting.
-[LAUGHS.]
-With that, I will introduce Commissioner Blumenthal, senator from Connecticut, for 5 minutes.
+(Laughs.)
+With that, I will introduce Commissioner Blumenthal, senator from Connecticut, for five minutes.